garrandall/popular-music-data/tracks/all-about-that-bass-meghan-trainor.md

 I'm all about that bass
 Bout that bass...
 Hey!
-Yeah yeah... ohh...
+Yeah yeah... oh...
 You know you like this bass...
 Hey...